MilliPress/MilliCache/README.md

 ### Clear Cache by Site IDs

-To clear the cache of specific sites in a WordPress Multisite Network, use the following function.
-This will clear all cache entries of the site IDs.
+To clear the cache of specific sites in a WordPress multisite network, use the following function.
+This will clear all cache entries for the site IDs.

 ```php
 /*